LSyM-UVEG/ANISE/README.md

 1) Download the Windows installer of [Nodejs](https://nodejs.org/) corresponding to the 16.14.0 LTS version
 2) Execute the _.msi_ file and follow the _Nodejs Setup_ instructions. \
 WARNING: select "Automatically install the necessary tools" to install **Python** and **Visual Studio** as well.
-3) Check the version of the node via the terminal (run as admnistrator)
+3) Check the version of the node, via the terminal as admnistrator or via the Windows PowerShell.
  ```console
  node -v
 >> v16.14.0